 Below is a checklist of things that will promote the well-being and happiness of most pet dogs:

-* Exercise – running, walking, swimming, etc. It’s a good idea to provide structured walks in addition to unstructured exercise such as off-leash beach walks and going to the dog park.
-(Read my Dog Walking blog entry for tips on loose leash walking.)
+* Exercise – Running, walking, swimming, etc. For untrained dogs, it's a good idea to provide structured walks in addition to unstructured exercise such as off-leash hikes and walking on the beach.
+If you need help with loose leash walking, see my Dog Walking blog entry.

-* Mental stimulation and/or challenges – Give your dog a job - you can customize it to the specific dog and breed - or games to play, such as hide and seek, tracking and scent work, agility, flyball, enrichment toys such as stuffed Kongs, etc. See my blog Give A Dog A Job for other ideas.
+* Mental stimulation and/or challenges – Give your dog a job or games to play, such as hide and seek, tracking and nose work, agility, flyball, enrichment toys such as stuffed Kongs, etc. See my blog Give A Dog A Job for ideas on clicker training service-dog type tasks.
+See the Star Advertiser article on nose work about the workshops we hosted.

-* Play – Activities include going to the beach or dog park, retrieving balls, off-leash walks, chasing a flirt pole, etc. Different dogs have different preferences so figure out what your dog likes!
+* Play – Activities include fetch, tug, playing with other dogs, chasing a flirt pole, etc. Different dogs have different preferences so figure out what your dog likes!

 * Love and attention – This is an easy one for most of us to provide!
 Just remember to give your dog attention only when he is calm and well-mannered.